Scriptural Fellowship

 Partaker (Gk.
 Koinoneo) to enter into fellowship with, join oneself as an associate, make oneself a sharer or partaker with.
 To receive and rejoice with others, are the tokens of our fellowship with them, II John 10-11 cp Luke 19:5-10.

-There is no central Christadelphian governing body, each ecclesia is independant and manages its own affairs by the mutual consent of its members, being responsible for its own actions.
+There is no central Christadelphian governing body, each ecclesia is independant and manages its own affairs by the mutual consent of its members, and is responsible for its own actions.
 Acts 14:23; 20:17,28; Tit 1:5; I Pet 5:1-2.
 The ecclesia has thus been scripturally constituted as the unit of fellowship.

 We recognise in fellowship all those near and far who we are willing to receive and rejoice with in the ecclesia because they uphold the apostles doctrine in belief and practice, irrespective of whether we are practically able to do so or not.
 In I Cor 1:2 Paul told the Corinthians that they were "called to be saints with all that in every place call upon the name of Jesus Christ".
 Whoever and wherever they were, the Corinthians were in fellowship with them.

-Conversely we do not recognise in fellowship any who do not uphold the apostles doctrine in belief and practice.
-We should not be willing to receive or rejoice with them.
+Conversely we do not recognise in fellowship any who do not uphold the apostles doctrine in belief and practice, because we are not be willing to receive or rejoice with them.
 We must only recognise in fellowship brethren and ecclesias who uphold the apostles doctrine in fellowship and who restrict their fellowship to those who do likewise, Rom 1:7-12; Phil 2:1-2,5,17-18; I Thess 3:6-11.

-Conversely in II John 9-11; I John 4:1-6 we are told that those who receive and rejoice in fellowship with one they identify as an unrepentant offender against the apostles doctrine in belief or practice, also fellowship and condone their evil deeds.
+In II John 9-11 and I John 4:1-6 we are told that those who receive and rejoice in fellowship with one they identify as an unrepentant offenders against the apostles doctrine in belief or practice, are fellowshipping and condoning their evil deeds.
 By wilfully and knowingly having fellowship with them they are themselves offenders against the scriptural principles of fellowship.

 We must therefore not receive and rejoice with unrepentant offenders against the apostles doctrine in belief or practice, or those who are willing to tolerate them in fellowship as they also are offenders.
 We become responsible for the evil deeds of others if we are willing to receive them in fellowship, because responsibility comes by identification and association with them.